in

 Marble Rocks

-Outdoor lawn area with marble landscaping rocks, plants, and flowers Whenever you picture marble in your mind, you almost certainly think of luxury.
+Whenever you picture marble in your mind, you almost certainly think of luxury.
 This lovely landscape material adds a touch of luxury to every location it is placed in.

 Since marble stone is manufactured from a high-pH rock, it will gradually raise the pH of the soil around it.
 Other plants, such as hydrangea flowers, benefit from this since their colors change depending on the acidity of the soil in which they develop.

-Certain plants, on the contrary, demand more acidic soil, therefore placing marble gravel that is surrounding a plant or flower arrangement with plants that necessitate acidic soil to thrive might not be the ideal choice.
+Certain plants, on the contrary, demand more acidic soil, therefore, placing marble gravel that is surrounding a plant or flower arrangement with plants that necessitate acidic soil to thrive might not be the ideal choice.

 River Rock

-Backyard area with landscaping river rocks, raised plant beds, and wooden fence Another kind of smooth rock for landscaping is river rock.
+Another kind of smooth rock for landscaping is river rock.
 In landscaping, river rock is a more durable substitute for mulch.
 River rocks are a popular type of rock seen in landscaped gardens.

 Because of the appealing design of this natural stone, it is frequently used to fill in intervals between stepping stones or as an ornamental rock drainage alternative for places that require it.